DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/non-uk-qualifications.md

 $new-international-funding$

 Before you apply for teacher training in England, you must check that you have the right qualifications.
-If you gained your qualifications outside the UK, we can help you check that they meet the required standard.
+If you gained your qualifications outside the UK, we can help you check they meet the required standard.

 ## Already a qualified teacher?